warwick-machine-learning-group/tfl_parallel_mp4_extraction/README.md

 # A Parallel Video Extraction library

 This objective of this project is to develop a parallel video extraction library.
 The library uses the Message Passing Interface (MPI) for parallel computing.
 Different to video loaders that use multi-threaded processes which can be executed on a single physical processor core or on cell-based processors found in graphics cards, the library uses multiple physical processor cores.
 On one hand, video processing is well suited for graphical processing units.
-On the other hand when processed in bulk there is a potential for obtaining a speedup using multiple physical processor cores.
+On the other hand when processing in bulk there is a potential for obtaining a speedup using multiple physical processor cores.

 Currently, three Python scripts are provided for extracting all the frames in multiple videos using 4, 8 and 16 processor cores:
 1. `run_4_parallel_video_extraction.py`